Taiwanese Mandarin: History and usage

 Large-scale Han Chinese settlement of Taiwan began in the 17th century by Hoklo immigrants from Fujian province who spoke Southern Min languages (predominantly Hokkien), and to a lesser extent, Hakka immigrants who spoke their respective language.
 Taiwanese indigenous peoples already inhabited the island, speaking a variety of Austronesian languages unrelated to Chinese.
 In the centuries following Chinese settlement, the number of indigenous languages dropped significantly, with several going extinct, in part due to the process of sinicization.

-Official communications among the Han were done in Mandarin (官話 (Guānhuà, official language)), but the primary languages of everyday life were Minnanyu or Hakka.
+Official communications among the Han were done in Mandarin (官話 (Guānhuà, official language)), but the primary languages of everyday life were Hokkien or Hakka.
 After its defeat in the First Sino-Japanese War, the Qing dynasty ceded Taiwan to the Empire of Japan, which governed the island as an Imperial colony from 1895 to 1945.
 By the end of the colonial period, Japanese had become the high dialect of the island as the result of decades of Japanization policy.

 Under KMT rule

-After the Republic of China under the Kuomintang (KMT) gained control of Taiwan in 1945, Mandarin was introduced as the official language and made compulsory in schools, although the local population rarely spoke it at they time.
+After the Republic of China under the Kuomintang (KMT) gained control of Taiwan in 1945, Mandarin was introduced as the official language and made compulsory in schools, although the local population rarely spoke it at the time.
 Many who had fled the mainland after the defeat of the KMT by the Communists also spoke non-standard varieties of Mandarin, which may have influenced later colloquial pronunciations.
 Wu Chinese dialects were also influential due to the relative power of KMT refugees from Wu-speaking Zhejiang, Chiang Kai-shek's home province.

 The Mandarin Promotion Council (now called National Languages Committee) was established in 1946 by Chief Executive Chen Yi to standardize and popularize the usage of Mandarin in Taiwan.
 The Kuomintang heavily discouraged the use of Southern Min and other non-Mandarin languages, portraying them as inferior, and school children were punished for speaking their non-Mandarin native languages.
 Guoyu was thus established as a lingua franca among the various groups in Taiwan at the expense of existing languages.